-Any body can ride any mountain bike out there, and the great majority of bikes made are considered unisex models.
-That said, the average mountain bike buyer has skewed male in the past.
+You can ride any mountain bike out there.
+The majority of bikes are considered unisex models.
+That said, the mountain bike population skews male.
 As a result, the forks and rear shocks on unisex bikes are tuned to accommodate the weight of the average male rider.
-Juliana found that the average male weighs about 30 pounds more than a woman of similar height, according to their own study and US anthropometric data from the Center for Disease Control and Prevention (CDC).
+Juliana/Santa Cruz found that the average male weighs about 30 pounds more than a woman of similar height, according to their own study and US anthropometric data from the Center for Disease Control and Prevention (CDC).

-When a 130-pound rider gets on a bike tuned for a 160-pound rider, she or he will struggle to find an air pressure that allows the suspension to activate with small impacts and use all the travel available on big hits.
-For example, our hardest-charging tester weighs 100 pounds.
-In the past, she has had to put so little air in a unisex fork that it doesn't have enough pressure to extend back to its full travel after an impact.
+When a 130-pound rider gets on a bike tuned for a 160-pound rider, she or he will struggle to find an air pressure that allows the suspension to deliver nice small bump compliance and deep-stroke support.
+For example, our hardest-charging tester weighs 100-pounds.
+In the past, she has had to run her fork with so little air that it doesn't have enough pressure to extend back to its full travel after it cycles.

 Luckily, more women are out on the trails than ever before.
-Mountain bikes, public lands, freedom, and fun are most decidedly #FerdaGirls.
 As a result, the industry is trying to figure out how to make bikes that work for women.

 Women's mountain bikes are part fluff and part substance, with a steady march towards the latter.
-It's also part marketing, but that's not such a bad thing.
+It's also a large dose of marketing, but that's not such a bad thing.
 People are more likely to enter a sport where they see themselves represented.
-Showing more women on bikes — fixing bikes, whipping bikes — makes it obvious that this is a space that women are welcome to occupy.
-Arguably, the two most charismatic women's bike companies, Liv and Juliana, were created and pushed forward by women who weren't finding what they needed and wanted to create it.
+Showing more women on bikes — fixing bikes, shredding bikes — makes it obvious that this is a space that women are welcome to occupy.
 Jen Audia, US Marketing Manager for Liv, puts it this way, providing women's bikes helps ladies look up at trail strewn mountainsides and say, "this is my treehouse."

 Brass tacks.
-Almost all women's bikes get women specific touch points — i.e., women's saddles for wider sit bones, shorter cranks for shorter riders, grips for smaller hands, and shorter handlebars for narrower shoulders.
-It's nice to have a better-suited bike out of the box, certainly, but the saddles are still subpar stock versions, shorter cranks seem unnecessary, handlebars are easy to cut down (but you can't extend ridiculously tiny 720mm bars), and grips, meh.
-This is nice, but fluffy, usually pink or purple fluff.
-Grr.
-Now for the substance.
+Almost all women's bikes have women specific contact points — i.e., women's saddles for wider sit bones, shorter cranks for shorter riders, grips for smaller hands, and narrower handlebars for narrower shoulders.
+It's nice to have a more female-friendly bike out of the box, but the saddles are still subpar stock versions, shorter cranks seem unnecessary, handlebars are easy to cut down and grips are inexpensive.
+These are nice but fluffy, usually pink or purple fluff.

 It's All About Small Sizes and Shock Tunes

-The most helpful steps a manufacturer can take to get a smaller, lighter rider on the right bike is to make more bikes in small sizes and with lighter shock tunes.
-(The same goes for the biggest, heaviest riders.
+The most helpful steps a manufacturer can take to get a smaller, lighter rider on the right bike is to make more bikes in small frame sizes and with lighter shock tunes.
+(The same goes for the bigger, heavier riders.
 They need big frames and burly tunes.)
 Right now, women's specific brands are one of the easiest places to find softer tunes.
 Our women testers range from 5'3 to 5'5 and 100 to 135 pounds.
-They all found it easier to dial in shock pressures on these three women's mountain bikes than the unisex models that they own.
-This allowed for easier activation on smaller bumps and full travel utilization in the rough.
+They all found it easier to dial in shock pressures on these women's mountain bikes than the unisex models that they own.
+This allowed for better small bump compliance and use of the full sock stroke.

 There aren't as many women's mountain bikes as there are unisex bikes.
-To enjoy a wider range of bike innovation as a smaller rider, you're still going to have to deal with shocks that are too stiff for you on average.
-Many of the frames available will be too large as well.
+To enjoy a wider range of bike innovation as a smaller rider, you're still going to have to deal with shocks that are incorrectly tuned for you.
+In addition, not all manufacturers offer extra small frames.
+Some 29ers aren't available in smaller sizes.

 Women's Specific Geometry

-While women's mountain bikes used to offer unique geometry regularly, most companies shifted to providing unisex frame geometry with women's specific components.
-Santa Cruz and Juliana for instance, use the same frames with different names, colorways, and components.
-(Note, a men's small is not a different size than a women's small.
-A small is a small.
+While women's mountain bikes used to offer unique geometry, most companies shifted to providing unisex frame geometry with women's specific components.
+Santa Cruz, Juliana's parent company, and Juliana use the same frames with different names, colorways, and components.
+(Note, a men's small is exactly the same as a women's small.
+A small is small.
 A medium is a medium, and so forth.)
-One holdout from this overall trend is Liv, a lady-centric spinoff of Giant Bicycles.
+One holdout from this overall trend is Liv/Giant.

 Liv's website and US Marketing Manager, Jen Audia, explain that a global body dimension database shows that women have longer legs, shorter torsos, a lower center of gravity, and more leg strength than arm strength when compared to men.
 (In contrast, Juliana's website notes that the CDC data shows no discernable body pattern difference between the sexes.)
 As a result, Liv makes bikes with shorter reaches, more upright cockpits, and higher bottom brackets.
 They claim this is to reduce back and neck pressure caused by stretching over a longer cockpit and to decrease pedal strikes, reasoning that women have lower centers of gravity and won't benefit as much from a lowered bottom bracket.

-To us, this looks like regressive geometry, resisting the trend of longer, lower, slacker bikes that we've come to appreciate.
+To us, this looks like regressive geometry, resisting the trend of longer, lower, slacker bikes that we've become accustomed to.
 It is important to note that the 2018 Pique SX is slacker than its 2017 predecessor.
-They made this change in response to user feedback, a good sign.
+They made this change in response to user feedback.
+This is a good sign.

-That said, the Liv Pique SX cockpit is pretty darn comfortable, and the bike performs very well.
-Still, all the women we know like the grounded feel of lower bottom brackets, and the more aggressively configured Juliana Furtado cockpit won out in performance metrics across the board.
-We chalk women's specific frames up to another direction of MTB innovation that we are excited to benefit from.
+That said, the Liv Pique SX cockpit is pretty darn comfortable, and the bike performs well.
+Still, all the women we know like the planted and stable feel of a lower bottom bracket.

 Analysis and Test Results

 We've put high-end enduro, trail bikes, and hardtails through their paces.
 Recently we took a good hard look at consumer direct MTB options.
 Now we're checking out three women's mountain bikes.
-To do so, we ran the credit card for a small 2018 Liv Pique SX 1, Juliana Furtado R and Specialized Women's Camber Comp 650b.
-We rode them for six weeks and rated them on how much fun they are to ride (worth 35%), their climbing and descending skills (25% each), and the quality of their components (15%).
+We got our hands on some of the most compelling women's bikes and put them through the paces.
+We rode these for two summers and rated them on fun-factory (worth 35%), their climbing and descending skills (25% each), and the quality of their build kit (15%).
 See the summary of results in the table below.
 Keep reading to find out how they perform out on the trail.

 How We Test

-Mountain biking is pretty much always fun.
-In that sense, all of these bikes guarantee a good time.
-Only the Furtado and Pique SX elevate the experience with their performance.
-The Women's Specialized Camber doesn't rise above routine.
-This metric counted for 35% of the final scoring.
+Mountain biking is usually pretty fun.
+Some bikes are more fun than others.
+Only the Joplin and Beti SB5 elevate the experience with their performance.
+The Norco Optic 650b and Pique SX provide more normal fun-levels.
+This metric count for 35% of the final scoring.

-The Juliana Furtado came out gunning for the top spot in the party category.
+The Juliana Joplin came out gunning for the top spot in the party category.
 The bike shows up to every occasion with a hard-working attitude and handles pressure with grace.
-It's also ready to let loose at all times.
-The Furtado pops and hops down the trail at low speeds and is willing to air over any unnecessary roughness.
-The balanced geometry allows the rider to easily access aggressive positioning for descents.
-However, given its trail bike design, the Furtado does have a limit on highly technical terrain.
-Easy to climb and a blast to descend, we reach for this bike every time.
+It's also ready to let loose at times.
+The Joplin handles well at all speeds and is confident on a huge range of terrain.
+The balanced geometry allows the rider to get aggressive on the descents.
+However, given its trail bike geometry and travel numbers, the Joplin does have an obvious limit on steeper and technical terrain.
+This bike blends excellent climbing with its downhill prowess.
+Well-rounded is fun.

-The Liv Pique SX doesn't handle speed or the steeps as well as the Furtado.
-When rolling along at a comfortable clip, the Pique SX is puppy-playful.
-Both of these bikes transform the trail.
-Instead of avoiding trailside rocks, you'll be looking for anything you can boost.
-The Pique SX is a bit more beginner friendly, with a cockpit setup that makes the bike exceptionally easy to toss about.
-It also has the plushest rear suspension in the test, allowing you to float over obstacles.
-Tricky balance points, however, lower confidence and fun levels alike.
+The Liv Pique SX doesn't handle speed or the steeps as well as the Joplin or the Yeti Beti.
+When rolling along at a comfortable clip, the Pique SX likes to bounce and hop around the trail.
+Instead of charging as hard as you can, the Liv likes a playful pilot who prefers to boost off obstacles at lower speeds.
+The Pique SX is more beginner friendly, with a cockpit setup that makes the bike exceptionally easy to steer and slap around.
+It also has plus, high-end, suspension.
+Just don't try to ride it too fast.

 Downhill Handling and Cornering

-None of these nimble machines is piggish on the climbs.
+None of these nimble machines are piggish on the climbs.
 All of them have an efficient feel when headed uphill.